Famous Bad People: Rahab (Joshua 2)

 A happy ending for Rahab and her family, because at pivotal points, God uses unlikely people who risk everything to serve him.
 But even that’s not the end of the story.
 There’s more.
 I want to tell you what we know for sure about Rahab, and then I want to tell you about what tradition says about Rahab which may or may not be true.

 Then we read more about Rahab later, in a book written to Christian Jews that lists examples of people who were motivated by faith to serve God, despite the difficult circumstances that they faced.
 Hebrews 11:31 says, “It was by faith that Rahab the prostitute did not die with all the others in her city who refused to obey God.
 For she had given a friendly welcome to the spies.”
 And then there’s one more verse that singles out two people for their faith – Abraham and Rahab.
-There’s a strange combination.
+That's an unusual mix.
 Abraham, the father of the nation, and a prostitute.
 James 2:25-26 says:

 Rahab the prostitute is another example of this.
 She was made right with God by her actions—when she hid those messengers and sent them safely away by a different road.
 Just as the body is dead without a spirit, so also faith is dead without good deeds.

 This is what we do know for sure.
 She’s mentioned twice in the Bible as one of the best examples of faithful obedience to God.
 She’s also mentioned as part of a line that led to Jesus coming to earth.
-Here’s what tradition tells us about Rahab.
+Tradition provides insights about Rahab.
 This isn’t in the Bible, but according to Jewish tradition, Rahab married Joshua – the leader of Israel after Moses died – and became an ancestor of eight priests.
 She’s mentioned as an ancestor of two Biblical prophets, according to tradition – Jeremiah and Ezekiel.
-She’s also listed as one of the four women in the Old Testament of surpassing beauty
+She’s also listed as one of the four women in the Old Testament of surpassing beauty.

 She was a woman, a gentile, an outcast – all strikes against her at the time in which she lived – yet she became one of the most dramatic examples of grace in the Old Testament.
 Even though God had commanded that all the residents be destroyed, she survived because she called out to God, just as Joel 2:32 says: "Anyone who calls on the name of the LORD will be saved."